csdms/pymt/docs/installation.rst

 ============

 We strongly recommend using `conda`_ to install and run *pymt*.
-If you don't have it installed, the `Anaconda installation guide`_ can help you through the process.
+If you don't have conda installed, the `Anaconda installation guide`_ can help you through the process.

 .. _conda: https://conda.io/docs/